1. Home

 You might find that you:

-• struggle to follow what people say during meetings
+• have difficulties following what people say during meetings

 • often misunderstand what is being said

-• find it hard to understand speech over the telephone
+• find it hard to understand speech over the phone

 • avoid socialising with colleagues